gagle/node-argp/README.md

 <a name="event_end"></a>
 __end__

-Emitted when all the options and arguments have been read.
+Emitted when all the options and arguments have been parsed.

 - __argv__ - _Object_
   The final object.